This post was updated May 2026 with new shoe and sock recommendations.

 Those are the questions.
 And the answer is, it depends on lots of things.

 One thing I love about the Xero website is their “find your shoe” feature, which prompts you with some questions about your shoe use and then will suggest the shoes that meet your needs.
+Again, for the Camino, stay away from waterproof shoes.

 The advantages of a good pair of trail shoes is that they’re lighter than boots, yet still have a tough tread that works on the various surfaces you’re going to encounter.
 Another feature of trail shoes over walking shoes is that the sole is harder and protects the bottom of your feet from the uneven and sometimes sharp rocks you'll be hiking over.
-Another advantage of this particular shoe (and many other trail shoes) is that the upper is a mesh fabric that allows your foot to breathe and cool better.
+Another advantage of this Xero shoe (and many other trail shoes) is that the upper is a mesh fabric that allows your foot to breathe and cool better.

 The disadvantage of trail shoes is that they provide less ankle support than high top boots.
 As you consider high top boots, remember this: you're always just one rolled ankle away from the end of your Camino.
 A high top boot can save you from injury if you do turn your ankle slightly.
 Hiking poles may also save you, btw.
 They saved me on more than one occasion.